lancium/GenesisII-public/installer/readme.txt

 you leave off 'X.config', then the script will list out all of the available configuration files.

-Creates the interactive install4j installers in $HOME/installer_products.
+Creates the interactive install4j installers in $HOME/installer_products-{grid name}.

 ####